stefanevansnz/shoppinglist/README.md

 # Shopping List App using AWS SAM

-This project contains source code and supporting files for a serverless application that can be used to add items to a shopping list and uses AWS SAM.
+This project contains source code and supporting files for a serverless application that can be used to view items on a shopping list and uses AWS SAM.

 To use the AWS SAM CLI, you need the following tools: